aerodk/fantastic-tribble/README.md

-# halloween
+# fantastic-tribble

-Flutter project for controlling halloween lights
+A simple exploration into Hues REST APIs and a fun project to control Halloween lights

 ## Getting Started